Maintaining Your Lone Worker Safety and OSHA Regulations

 3. Key OSHA regulations

-5. How do you satisfy duty of care?
+5. How do employers satisfy duty of care for lone workers?

 6. Who is covered by OSHA and the OSH Act?